 You can substitute the eggs in this recipe with ground flaxseed and warm water.
 Your flaxseed to warm water ratio should be 1:3 tablespoons.
 This replaces one egg in your recipe, adjust as needed.
 Alternatively, since bananas already act as a binder, you can skip the eggs entirely and add a tablespoon of coconut oil for a richer taste.
 This richness would otherwise come from the egg yolk.

 Banana bread has always been a great way to make use of extra bananas.
-In doing so, it has gained a special place in many of us.
+In doing so, it has gained a special place in many of our hearts.

 Packed full of vitamins and minerals, this slow cooker banana bread recipe is the perfect excuse to go back for a second helping of dessert!